PraveenKusuluri08/npm_visual/README.md

 # ToDo
 Add additional notes here.
 We should use Github tasks.
+Change React app configuration to compile to a static folder in Flask Change React dev server to connect to flask proxy.

 # Warnings
 We should consider carefully if we want to commit poetry.toml to git.
 In the future, later, it may have sensitive user-specific information.